ark-sys/scalehub/README.md

 ### Installation

-1. Clone the repository.
-    ```shell
-    git clone git@gitlab.inria.fr:karsalan/scalehub.git
-2. If you intend to connect to Grid5000, generate Docker secrets with the deployment script.
-    ```shell
-    ./deploy.sh generate
-3. Build the image of the development environment with the deployment script.
-    ```shell
-   ./deploy.sh build
-4. Run the container and start an interactive shell with the deployment script
-    ```shell
-   ./deploy.sh shell

-At this point you shuld be able to run the *shub* command from within the container.

-## Usage
+### Deployment Script

 The project provides a set of scripts and commands to build, deploy, and manage a containerized environment using Docker.

-### Deployment Script

-The deployment script (`deploy.sh`) provides the following options:
+The deployment script (`deploy.sh`) helps you setup the development environment for your experiments.
+It provides the following options:

 ```
 Usage: ./deploy.sh [option]